 What Is an UTI, and How Does It Affect Litter Box Behavior?

 NaturalVetcare Stated “FLUTD or Feline Lower Urinary Tract Disease describes a group of conditions that affect the bladder and urethra of cats.”
 A urinary tract infection (UTI) is a common yet potentially serious infection that affects the urinary system.
+UTI are particularly prevalent in female cats and can be caused by a range of factors, including bacteria, stress, or inadequate hygiene.

 Symptoms of a UTI in cats may include frequent urination, pain or discomfort while urinating, and the presence of blood in the urine.
 Left untreated, UTIs can lead to more severe health complications.